 This is also the single biggest challenge in human development; the lack of proper care in the earliest stages of life causes us the most pain.

-When a baby is born, one of the very first experience they have is skin to skin contact.
-Their skin touches their caregiver’s skin, and their little brains light up with neuro-chemical and electrical impulses that are sent to the body.
+When a baby is born, one of the first experiences they have is skin-to-skin contact.
+Their skin touches their caregiver’s skin, and their little brains light up with neurochemical and electrical impulses that are sent to the body.
 These messages say “I am safe”, “I am being taken care of”, “survival is at hand”, and “I am loved”.
 The language of love is a chemical one.
-When they get older and open their eyes, they gaze up at their moms and dad’s, who mirror what they do, and look down adoringly at this little miraculous creation.
+When they get older and open their eyes, they gaze up at their moms and dads, who mirror what they do, and look down adoringly at this little miraculous creation.

 Attachment is formed.

 Sometimes though, the baby comes early.
-And rather than lying on mom’s chest, they are stuck into an incubator – experiencing cold plastic and clinical stares from doctors for the first moments of their lives.
-Sometimes mom is stressed, or has postpartum depression and can’t stand the sight of their new offspring.
-Sometimes mom is drunk or high or just can’t gather enough energy to meet the baby’s many needs.
+And rather than lying on mom’s chest, they are stuck in an incubator – experiencing cold plastic and clinical stares from doctors for the first moments of their lives.
+Sometimes mom is stressed or has postpartum depression and can’t stand the sight of their new offspring.
+Sometimes mom drinks, or lacks support from her spouse, or is just unable to gather enough energy to meet the baby’s many needs.

 In these moments, attachment is lost.
-Other chemicals flood the system, and these chemical messengers say “I am not safe”, “I won’t be taken care of”, and “I need to figure out other ways to survive”.
+Cortisol and stress hormones flood the system, and these chemical messengers say “I am not safe”, “I won’t be taken care of”, and “I need to figure out other ways to survive”.

 These are the lucky one, and increasingly, the lucky few.

-Most of us are disorganized or insecure in our attachment.
+Most of us are disorganized or insecure in our attachments.
 We had to explore a world not made safe by parents, who are too busy or stressed or workaholic or alcoholic or just plain busy to pay attention.
-These children are left alone to fend for themselves, their parents busy climbing corporate ladders and slaying corporate dragons.
-Often these children are alone in a world full of dangers, and predators and confusing experiences.
+These children are left alone to fend for themselves, their parents busy climbing corporate ladders or dealing with their own unmet needs to be available to their children.
+The children of these parents often feel alone in a world full of dangers, and confusing experiences.

 So What Happens?

 We survive.
 We adapt.
 Sometimes we build resiliency, sometimes we don’t.
 But either way, we find ways of surviving.
-For some, solace in mental illness protects against the pain.
-For others, achievement.
-Whatever the survival strategy, we use our innate genius to devise strategies of survival.
+Mental health difficulties can always be traced back to early loss of secure attachment.

 If mom won’t take care of me, I will simply get sick all the time and demand her attention.
 Or I’ll be so quiet they won’t notice me and I’ll figure out ways to survive by myself.
-Or perhaps I’ll be loud so you can’t ignore me, or so successful they can’t ignore me anymore.
+Or perhaps I’ll be loud and rebellious so they can’t ignore me, or so successful it won’t feel lonely any more.
+Whatever strategy you’ll employed, the goal is always to try to survive and thrive in a world that hasn’t felt welcoming or safe.

 These survival strategies begin in infancy, sometimes even in the womb, and continue to adulthood.
 These survival strategies eventually become hindrances to a happy and healthy life as adults.
 Being sick eventually gets in the way of living a happy and productive life, and self-reliance becomes lonely.
 Whatever the survival strategy was, as adults we yearn for a new experience; connection, fulfilling relationships, fulfilling careers and joy.